 Individuals of any age and sex can have abscess formation.

-The major cause of formation of abscess is obstruction of sweat glands or sebaceous (oil) glands of skin, inflammation of hair follicles or minor breaks and punctures of the skin.
+The major cause of formation of this bacterial boil is obstruction of sweat glands or sebaceous (oil) glands of skin, inflammation of hair follicles or minor breaks and punctures of the skin.

 Infectious agents or germs get into these glands through dirty skin and then body gives response to these germs in the form of inflammation as a body defenses to kill these germs.